9 Unbelievable Facts About Urchins

 Red Sea Urchins

-In captivity their life expectancy is reduced to around only 30 years, while in the wild is usually over 30 years.
+In captivity, their life expectancy is reduced to around only 30 years, while in the wild, it is usually over 30 years.

 Sea urchins will continue to be an important element of the ocean and make up the diet of a large percentage of the ocean.

-With increasing fishing from humans and the oversaturated pollution of the oceans we are putting these critical species in danger.
+With increasing human fishing and the oversaturated pollution of the oceans, we are putting these critical species in danger.

 About The Author